Find out whether you are eligible for COVID-19 treatments.

 How you will be contacted if you are eligible for treatment

-If you are eligible for treatment, you will usually be contacted within 48 hours of your test result being reported.
+If you are eligible for treatment, you will usually be contacted within 48 hours of you completing the self-referral form or contacting NHS111.
 You may be offered treatment via text message or telephone call.
 It is important to respond to the text message.

 Either reply the word: “ADVICE” - to speak to a member of staff to receive further information on potential treatment options available to you or “DECLINE” - to decline treatment.
 Once you reply, you will be contacted and asked more information to assess if treatment is right for you and which treatment is most appropriate.